Myoclonic dystonia: Signs and symptoms

-Myoclonus dystonia is characterized by two primary features: myoclonus and dystonia.
+Myoclonus dystonia is characterised by two primary features: myoclonus and dystonia.
 For the majority of individuals with myoclonus dystonia, the myoclonus component of the disorder is often the primary and most disabling feature in comparison to the dystonia component.
 The symptoms of myoclonus dystonia vary substantially in severity.

 Myoclonus

-Myoclonus is characterized by rapid contractions that affect the upper body including the neck, torso and arms, but may also affect the legs.
+Myoclonus refers to the rapid contractions that affect the upper body including the neck, torso and arms, but may also affect the legs.
 These movements are stimulated by various factors including stress, noise, caffeine, and physical stimuli.
-Myoclonus can be characterized in multiple ways including neurological basis, muscular activity, and by stimuli.
+Myoclonus can present itself in multiple ways including neurological basis, muscular activity, and by stimuli.
 Myoclonus can be positive or negative; positive myoclonus results from brief spurts of muscle activity and negative myoclonus occurs when there is a lack of any muscular activity.
 Myoclonus is usually classified physiologically to optimize treatment.
 Myoclonus is a precursor effect to myoclonus dystonia and most commonly begins in childhood or adolescence.

 Myoclonus is classified as cortical, subcortical, peripheral or spinal.
 Cortical myoclonus is the most common of these four and affects the upper limbs and face.
 Myoclonus dystonia has been characterized under subcortical origin, specifically under nonsegmented myoclonus or brainstem myoclonus.
 Symptoms within this classification include the startle response and reticular reflex myoclonus.
 Sudden stimuli like noise or touch to areas around the head or chest cause the startle response which will go up the brain stem and down the spinal cord causing jerk-like movements.
 Hyperekplexia is a heightened brainstem response where an affected person will continue to elicit the same response to a repeated stimuli.
 In contrast, reticular reflex myoclonus occurs spontaneously to stimuli applied to distal limbs.
 Spinal myoclonus is caused by defects in spinal organization or connections, and peripheral myoclonus has symptoms of rhythmic jerks due to a neuron-the most common being the hemifacial spasm.